PriceLab/MicroServices/README.md

 Current contents include:

- * [getDNAService](https://github.com/PriceLab/getDNAService): currently a lightweight wrapper around a UCSC DAS server.
+ * [getDNAService](https://github.com/PriceLab/getDNAService): currently a lightweight wrapper around an established, public UCSC DAS server.
 The reference sequence for the specified genome, and chromosomal location is returned, reverse-complemented if requested.

  * [fimoService](https://github.com/PriceLab/fimoService): Invoke the [MEME Suite's](http://meme-suite.org/)
    [FIMO](http://meme-suite.org/tools/fimo) application, which scores the match of transcription factor binding motifs to sequences you submit.
 The FIMO client runs on your computer, the FIMO service (application) runs on <i>whovian</i>, an ISB linux server visible only within the firewall.
 The target motifs, expressed as PWMs, is obtained from JASPAR with some additions.
+Client/server communication is accomplished with the [ZMQ](http://zeromq.org/) protocol, the same one used by [Jupyter](http://jupyter.org) notebooks.

 These first two services are complementary:  the getDNAService provides the DNA sequence - typically short --